geovanigaldemsugar/streaming/README.md

 #### Testing Jellyfin
-Your finished click on a show and start watching!
+Your finished, click on a show and start watching!

 ![Screenshot from 2024-06-02 17-29-55](https://github.com/geovanigaldemsugar/streaming/assets/67174852/501a4b75-bb59-44a7-997a-284867818bc3)